pablo-gar/somatic_mutations_GTEx/README.md

     - Selection dynamics.
     - Assessment of cancer-like characteristic of somatic mutations

-***This document is not intended to be thouroguh description of methods or results.
+***This document is not intended to be a thorough description of methods or results.
 It is a guide that serves as a reproducibility reference for the code use in the aforementioned study.***

-For a complete description of the methods and the results of theses analysis please refer to the publication
+For a complete description of the methods and results please refer to the publication.

 ## Requirements
-- Unix -- all software was run on bash
+- Unix -- all software was run on bash in Ubuntu 14.04
 - snakemake -- for all pipelines
-- STAR 2.5.2a (sequence aligner)
+- STAR 2.5.2a -- sequence aligner
+- kent from ucscGenomeBrowser
 - BCFtools 1.6
 - bedtools 2.26
 - samtools 1.6